 Health Indicator Report of Motor Vehicle Traffic Crash Deaths

-In Utah in 2015, motor vehicle traffic crashes (MVTCs) accounted for 247 deaths.
-This was one of the main injury causes of death.
-Other types of injury death that year included suicide (609), accidental and undetermined poisoning (566), and unintentional falls (197).
+In Utah during 2019, motor vehicle traffic crashes (MVTCs) accounted for 231 deaths.
+This was a decrease from 238 deaths in 2018.
+MVTCs were one of the main injury causes of death.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health